jameshfisher/jameshfisher.com/_posts/2017-08-04-golang-dns-server.md

 ---
-title: "DNS server in Go"
+title: "How to write a DNS server in Go"
 ---

 Here's a DNS server written in Go.